 Pulsed Electromagnetic Field Therapy (PEMF) is a supplemental alternative therapy that provides relief in pets who suffer from inflammation, muscle pain, and bone injuries.
 Dogs, horses and other pets benefit greatly from this contemporary therapy.

-We recently had a Lunch and Learn for staff members at the LVVS clinic with Certified PEMF Equine and Canine Body Worker for Pulse Therapy, Susan Dickerson.
+We recently had a Lunch and Learn for staff members at the LVVS clinic with Certified PEMF Equine and Canine Body Worker for Pulse Therapy, Susan Dickinson.
 This article will answer your questions and explain how PEMF can benefit your furry friend.
-Check out our cool video demonstration.

 What is PEMF Therapy?

-This painless therapy increases blood flow and provides “cellular exercise”.
-Your pets cells contain ions.
-These ions become sluggish when the body is stressed or injured making recovery more difficult.
+This painless therapy increases blood flow and provides “cellular exercise” for your animal’s cells.
+These cells contain ions.
+When the body is stressed or injured the ions become sluggish.
+This makes the recovery process more difficult.

 PEMF is a non-invasive form of treatment that works by stimulating the body.
 It encourages circulation and increases cellular activity.
 This helps your pet’s body to heal quicker and to relieve pain.
 In addition, it helps them to relax so they feel better overall.